Where to Try Vegan German Food in Berlin

 Vöner

 Vöner can be a bit hit or miss for me, but I think they’re still totally worth a visit to try plant-based Döner.
-They additionally have a Dürüm and Teller (plate) version too.
-They have tahini garlic, yogurt herb, chili tomato, and peanut sauces on offer to help flavor your meal even more.
+They additionally have a Dürüm and Teller (plate) version.
+They have tahini garlic, yogurt herb, chili tomato, and peanut sauces on offer to further flavor your meal even more.
 They also have a Currywurst and fries plate!
 This place is fully vegan, FYI.

 Boxhagener Straße 56 | Friedrichshain